 Oil sands mining effluent

-Environment and Climate Change Canada (ECCC) is exploring options to manage the accumulation of oil sands process-affected water in existing tailings ponds located in the Athabasca Oil Sands Region (AOSR).
+Environment and Climate Change Canada (ECCC) is exploring options to manage the accumulation of oil sands process-affected water in tailings ponds located in the Athabasca Oil Sands Region (AOSR).

 Background